Enum lldb::DisassemblyFlavor

 - Prefixes registers with

-. - Orders operands with source first, then destination.
+%and immediate values with$. - Orders operands with source first, then destination.

 - Memory operands are somewhat complicated.